-Section 48.
-Registration with the AMLC. - All DNFBPs shall register with the AMLC.
-The following documents shall be submitted/uploaded to the AMLC through its portal designated for the purpose:
+Section 49.
+Registration with the AMLC. - All DNFBPs shall register with the AMLC via Online Registration System in accordance with the ARRG.
+The scanned copies of following documents shall be uploaded to the AMLC through its portal designated for the purpose: